bujiio/buji-pac4j/README.md

 1) A [**client**](http://www.pac4j.org/docs/clients.html) represents an authentication mechanism.
 It performs the login process and returns a user profile.
 An indirect client is for UI authentication while a direct client is for web services authentication:

-&#9656; OAuth - SAML - CAS - OpenID Connect - HTTP - OpenID - Google App Engine - LDAP - SQL - JWT - MongoDB - Stormpath - IP address
+&#9656; OAuth - SAML - CAS - OpenID Connect - HTTP - OpenID - Google App Engine - Kerberos - LDAP - SQL - JWT - MongoDB - CouchDB - IP address

 2) An [**authorizer**](http://www.pac4j.org/docs/authorizers.html) is meant to check authorizations on the authenticated user profile(s) or on the current web context: